eternaltyro/dumbstuff/docs/containerised_tools.md

 # Containerise tools for simplicity

+Several CLI tools can be run via container runtimes instead of having to install them using package managers.
+The advantage of this is to maintain a clean workstation with minimal cruft.

 ## AWS CLI

+AWS CLI container with the `.aws` directory (containing credentials) mounted.

 ```
 function aws { podman run --rm --mount type=bind,source="${HOME}"/.aws,target=/root/.aws,readonly --mount type=tmpfs,destination=/tmp -it docker.io/amazon/aws-cli "$@"; }